On the limits of agency in agent-based models: Discussion

+\textbf{Archetype API}: We extend the AgentTorch framework~\cite{chopra2024framework} to integrate an 'Archetype' API, allowing the use of LLMs to prompt agent behavior in large-scale simulations.
+This API supports both offline and online LLMs, facilitating wider adoption of LLM archetypes in ABMs.
+We present a code snippet in ~\autoref{fig:archetype-api} and provide additional details including the source code and tutorials in Appendix D. We will also engage with the AgentTorch developers to integrate our API within the core framework.

-\textbf{Retrospective - Stimulus Payments}: First, we use our model calibrated to borough-level data to analyze the impact of stimulus payments (from in section~\ref{sec:benchmark_llm_agents}) on employment behavior at the neighborhood tabulation area (NTA) level(figure~\ref{fig:master-figure} (right)).
-This ability to capture adaptive behavior and realistic environment dynamics can help overcome limitations of historical data in policy design.
+\textbf{High-resolution Analysis}: LLM archetypes enable measuring granular individual behavior and integrating it with population-scale simulations.
+Using our model calibrated to borough-level data, we measure the impact of stimulus payments on employment behavior at a granular zip-code level.
+In future, such analyses can help overcome limitations of historical data in policy design (~\autoref{fig:historical-limits}).

-\textbf{Counterfactual - Pandemic Fatigue and Variant Transmissibility}: The omega variant (wave of November 2021) produce upto 20x higher peaks than the Delta variant (wave of September 2020) while being 3x more transmissible~\cite{alam2023beta}.
-To understand the relative impact of behavioral adaptation and variant transmissibility on the severity of disease outbreaks, we conduct two counterfactual analysis. i) We shift the "pandemic fatigue" prompt by 60 weeks to simulate the Delta variant emerging later in the pandemic when people are more tired of restrictions; ii) We update the transmissibility parameter (R0) in the simulation to mimic the Omicron variant appearing earlier in the pandemic.

-\textbf{Prospective - Targeted Interventions}: AgentTorch allows researchers to "interview" the simulation and design targeted interventions that can be evaluated at the population level.
-For example, by analyzing the behavior of different demographic groups, policymakers can identify the most effective allocation of resources.
-Through our experiments, we validate design of two interventions: a) When relative mobility is higher, distributing rapid antigen tests may be more effective than relying on PCR tests with longer turnaround times; b) When supply-chain considerations are critical, delaying the 2nd dose of the vaccine for some demographics can be an effective strategy.